mourisl/MSAplot/README.md

 ======

 ### What is it?
 A Python package to visualize multiple sequence alignment (MSA).
-MASplot is inspired by the package [pyMSAviz](https://github.com/moshi4/pyMSAviz).
+MASplot is inspired by the package [pyMSAviz](https://github.com/moshi4/pyMSAviz) and [ggmsa](https://yulab-smu.top/ggmsa/).
 The major feature of MSAplot is customizable panels for plotting MSA, seqlogo, annotation, and consensus histogram.

 ### Installation